 5.7.
 Material Currency Fluctuations and Other Extraordinary Events.

-Flywire may, in its sole discretion and at any time, cancel a booked Transaction due to material changes in exchange rate fluctuations or due to other circumstances beyond our control.
-In such instances, you will be notified of the cancellation and have the option to rebook a Transaction with us at a newly quoted exchange rate.
+Flywire may, in its sole discretion and at any time, cancel a booked Transaction due to material changes in exchange rate fluctuations; typographical, pricing, or other errors (regardless of whether such errors are caused by Flywire); or other circumstances beyond our control.
+In such instances, you will be notified of the cancellation and have the option to rebook a Transaction at a newly quoted exchange rate.
 If delivery of the funds you have paid has been initiated, you will receive a refund of the amount sent to us.
 The refund will be delivered to your originating payment account as soon as is practicable.

 5.8.
 Delays; Availability.

 Although we make reasonable efforts to ensure that Transactions are processed in a timely manner, we make no representations or warranties regarding: (i) the time needed to complete processing of a Transaction or (ii) whether we will be able to complete processing of a Transaction.
 Our ability to complete processing of Transactions depends on many factors outside our control.
 Your payment may be delayed or canceled, among other reasons:

 - in the course of our efforts to verify your identity, validate your Transaction instructions, contact and locate you, and otherwise comply with internal protocols of verification of identity against government-issued sanctions or watch lists, or any other applicable international, national, federal, provincial, or local law.

 - if you engage any third-party service provider that Flywire has not designated or approved to process, transfer, and/or settle funds on your behalf.
 In such situations, Flywire needs to exert additional efforts to verify your service provider’s identity, validate Transaction instructions conducted through such service provider and contact and locate such service provider to ensure that Transactions comply with applicable international, national, federal, state, provincial, or local law.